 Austin-based real estate developer Generational Commercial Properties (“Generational”) acquired a site at 801 Barton Springs Road, just south of downtown in Austin, Texas.
-With plans to build a 90,500-SF Class A office building.
+With plans to build a 90,500-square-foot Class A office building.
 They hired AQUILA to market and lease the building.

 Though the site was located in a very desirable neighborhood that had recently seen a plethora of multifamily development, it was not yet seen as an established office market and lacked many walkable amenities.
-It also suffered from the perception that it was hard to access due to a lack of a clear ingress/egress to the west.
+It also suffered from the perception that it was hard to access due to a lack of clear ingress/egress to the west.

 Additionally, the site sat idle for quite some time and so it had a bit of a stigma to it in the real estate community.
 Over the course of the previous five years, several developers and, at one point a user, had tried to put deals together for the property but had failed.
 Because there were zoning challenges and the site had a unique configuration, there was a lot of doubt among the Austin brokerage community that anything would ever happen there.

-Finally, though the developer had a robust resume of development experience, it was the company’s first development under its the Generational name.
+Finally, though the developer had a robust resume of development experience, it was the company’s first development under the Generational name.